 How to Focus Stack in Photoshop

 To edit your images, you will need Adobe Photoshop or another dedicated program for focus stacking.
-Here, we will show you how to do this through Photoshop.
+Here, we will show you how to do this through post-processing in Photoshop.

 NB: It is always better to have the most updated version of Photoshop, but any version from Photoshop CS6 will allow you to do this.